i-like-retro/windows-nt-4/README.md

 installation at once.

 To build ISO image just run makecd.cmd command from the root of the repository.
-No additional software needed to build ISO image, all dependencies are already in the repo.
+No additional software is needed to build ISO image, all dependencies are already in the repo.

 Updates